It is an obstruction caused by an embolus, a piece of material that causes a blockage within a blood vessel.

-Sometimes a pleural effusion occurs that is exudative, detectable by decreased percussion note, audible breath sounds, and vocal resonance.
+Sometimes a pleural effusion is exudative, detectable by decreased percussion notes, audible breath sounds, and vocal resonance.

-Right ventricular distention can be detected as an elevation of the left parasternal gland, a strong pulmonary component of the second heart sound, or as an increase in jugular venous pressure.
+Right ventricular enlargement can be detected as an elevation of the left parasternal gland, a solid pulmonary component of the second heart sound, or an increase in jugular venous pressure.

-A low fever may occur, particularly if there is associated bleeding or pulmonary infarction.
+A low fever may occur, particularly if associated with bleeding or pulmonary infarction.

-Larger pulmonary embolisms, which tend to lodge centrally, typically cause dyspnea, hypoxia, low blood pressure, rapid heart rate, and fainting, but are often painless because there is no pulmonary infarction due to collateral circulation.
+More extensive pulmonary embolisms, which tend to lodge centrally, typically cause dyspnea, hypoxia, low blood pressure, rapid heart rate, and fainting but are often painless because there is no pulmonary infarction due to collateral circulation.

-The classic presentation for pulmonary embolism with pleuritic pain, dyspnea, and tachycardia is probably caused by a large fragmented embolism causing large and small pulmonary embolisms.
+The classic presentation for pulmonary embolism with pleuritic pain, dyspnea, and tachycardia is probably caused by a sizeable fragmented embolism causing large and small pulmonary embolisms.

 Therefore, small pulmonary embolisms are often overlooked because they cause pleuritic pain alone without any other findings.

-And large pulmonary embolisms are often overlooked because they are painless and mimic other conditions that often cause electrocardiogram changes and small increases in levels of troponin and brain-type natriuretic peptides.
+And large pulmonary embolisms are often overlooked because they are painless and mimic other conditions that often cause electrocardiogram changes and slight increases in levels of troponin and brain-type natriuretic peptides.

 Although the exact definitions of these are not clear, an accepted definition of massive pulmonary embolism is one in which there is hemodynamic instability such as sustained low blood pressure, slow heart rate, or no pulse.